 Oh, and by the way, neither of these apps has any parental control settings.
 Sigh.

 So now what?
 Are you itching to run to your child’s room or school, yank their phones from their hands, delete the apps and then internally scream as you walk or drive away thinking about how scary this world keeps getting?
-Same, and I’m not even a parent.
+Same.
 But instead of (or in addition to) doing that, consider sitting down with your kiddos and have a conversation.
 Make sure they know how to make the right choices when it comes to the Internet and social media.

 Social Media and Online Safety Tips

-Consider these tips from software security company Norton:
+Consider these social media safety tips from software security company Norton:

 “Educate yourself about social media.”
 Know your child’s interests, read app reviews, age restrictions, all the fine print, etc.